Insight: Jaeho Hwang-[‘Non-self 비자아’]

 Out oncassette and pill-shaped USB stick, described as a “Nod to the transformative, escapist properties of the digital realm” Non-self 비자아 comes as an exploration of dual existence, dual space and dual identities.
 Hwang allows formless influence to enter and exit his compositions almost at will, mirroring the transient nature of digital information, displacing sonic hierarchies.
 A particular example of this being Sad Relationship, sampling the 80s Korean pop song of the same name.
 The audio is fragmented, digitally warped, whilst retaining the original melody, dislocated from its context.

 Released through Chinabot, a platform and collective focused on changing the dialogue surrounding Asian music, Non-self 비자아 comes as part of a group of artists collaborating on a new way to collect and promote exciting Asian music.
+Chinabot is an online community and a virtual home for contemporary Asian experimental music and characterises itself as “a place for adventurous listening”.

 Words by Allan Gardner